FrameMuse/react-modal-global/README.md

 #### Open as it is

-Although you can create your own layout (i.e. component) to pass `title`, `description` and other required/optional props, to what you are used to.
+Although you can create your own layout (i.e. component) to pass `title`, `description` and other required/optional props.
 This library encourages using only component and its props to open modals as just how you would use it in a tree.

 So instead of
 ```ts